AI4Finance-Foundation/FinRL/README.md

 @article{finrl2020,
-    author  = {Liu, Xiao-Yang and Yang, Hongyang and Chen, Qian and Zhang, Runjia and Yang, Liuqing and Xiao, Bowen and Wang, Christina Dan}, journal = {Deep RL Workshop, NeurIPS 2020}, title   = {{FinRL: A Deep Reinforcement Learning Library for Automated Stock Trading in Quantitative Finance}}, url     = {},
+    author  = {Liu, Xiao-Yang and Yang, Hongyang and Chen, Qian and Zhang, Runjia and Yang, Liuqing and Xiao, Bowen and Wang, Christina Dan}, journal = {Deep RL Workshop, NeurIPS 2020}, title   = {FinRL: A Deep Reinforcement Learning Library for Automated Stock Trading in Quantitative Finance}, url     = {},
     year    = {2020}
 }